SBIR/STTR Matching Grant

 Application and Awards Process:

 CTC meets with WEDC to review capacity, past performance and future goals.
-The application will be assigned to an underwriter and go through the award review process.
+The completed application will be assigned to an underwriter and go through the award review process.

 For more information on application review, internal process and award distribution, please refer to WEDC’s award administration policies and procedures.

 Applications for the SBIR/STTR Matching Grant Program complete an online application at wisconsinsbir.org.